Opportunity is Stealing our Time, Focus and Energy

 There lies the problem.
 Who do you want to be?

 Would you like to be a famous and respected blogger?
-A drop shipper, selling the latest products from China all around the world?
+A drop shipper selling the latest products from China worldwide?
 A PPC expert making money from all the affiliate networks?
 Or perhaps you would like to dominate the latest porn niche?